 Site A is preparing for its second 5YR.
 The ROD was issued in 2005.

-However, the cleanup level for the Apply Your primary contaminant of concern (COC) Understanding became more stringent in 2012 and based on the new cleanup level, the existing COC concentration exceeds the cleanup level.
-True or False?
-Because the remedy is still performing as designed and the RAOs were met and The remedy therefore the institutional controls are still protective no longer in place, the other federal agency concludes that the remedy is still protective.
-FEDERAL FACILITIES TRAINING
+However, the cleanup level for the primary contaminant of concern (COC) became more stringent in 2012 and based on the new cleanup level, the existing COC concentration exceeds the cleanup level.

+Because the remedy is still performing as designed and the RAOs were met and therefore the institutional controls are no longer in place, the other federal agency concludes that the remedy is still protective.